AhmadAlnoor/R3-SoftwareTask2-AhmadAlnoor/README.md

 Before we get into the code, the pygame library and the network connection must be initalized:
 In order to use pygames library, "pygame.init()" must be called to initalize pygame for execution.
 Next, in order to set up a network between input.py and server.py, socket library's socket.socket function is called to initialize the iPv4 and TCP connections.
 Furthermore, the client (input.py) must connect to the server (server.py).
-To establish the connect, connect function was used to establish connection using the host connection name and a port number.
+To establish the connection, connect() function was used to establish connection using the host connection name and a port number.
 For this project. "socket.gethostname()" function was called to connect to the host computers network and port number 5000 was chosen at random since the lower ports are already in use by other programs on the computer.

 To use pygame, a small display screen of 800x600 was also initialized.
 The screen is an interface that must be clicked in order for the program to accept input.
 It is a black screen that displays nothing.
 The commands that the code executes get displayed in the terminal instead.